CodingTux/CodingTux/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on AI Blockchain and Humanoid Robotics data solutions
+- 🔭 I’m currently working on AI Blockchain and Data solutions for AI Labs
 - 🌱 I’m currently learning large storage optimization
 - 👯 I’m looking to collaborate on databases and backends
 - 💬 Ask me about databases, machine learning and blockchains